Department of Physics and Astronomy

 Program Summary

-Physics and Astronomy are for creative and curiously-minded students who want a shot at cracking Nature's secret source code — people who are excited by questions like “What happened right after the Big Bang?”, “How does time warp near a black hole?”, or “Can atomic systems coexist in multiple realities at once?”
+Physics, Astronomy, and Pre-Engineering are for creative and curiously-minded students who want a shot at cracking Nature's secret source code — people who are excited by questions like “What happened right after the Big Bang?”, “How does time warp near a black hole?”, or “Can atomic systems coexist in multiple realities at once?”

-Physics and Astronomy are for inventive and enterprising students who want to design humanity's future — people who are motivated by questions like "Can clean fusion energy propel equitable access to technology and resources?", "How will quantum computing revolutionize our link with information?", or "When will self-sustaining communities be established on Mars?"
+Physics, Astronomy, and Pre-Engineering are for inventive and enterprising students who want to design humanity's future — people who are motivated by questions like "Can clean fusion energy propel equitable access to technology and resources?", "How will quantum computing revolutionize our link with information?", or "When will self-sustaining communities be established on Mars?"

 Physicists work to understand the most basic laws of nature in the most simple and general way possible.
-Physicists likewise apply this understanding to solving engineering and design problems in every facet of modern life.
-Our faculty specialize in Materials Science (exploring properties of dense atomic systems computationally and with x-ray / atomic-force imaging, and designing superior molecular compounds for engineering applications like batteries and superconductors) and Particle Physics (theory and high-performance computer simulation involving elementary constituents of matter and their interactions, the Large Hadron Collider in Switzerland, the search for dark matter, and mysterious properties of the neutrino).
+Engineers (and physicists) apply this understanding to creatively solve design problems in every facet of modern life.
+Our faculty specialize in Materials Science (exploring properties of dense atomic systems computationally and with x-ray / atomic-force imaging, and designing superior molecular compounds for engineering applications like batteries and superconductors) and Particle Physics (theory and high-performance computer simulation involving elementary constituents of matter and their interactions, the Large Hadron Collider in Switzerland, the search for dark matter, gravitational waves, axions, and mysterious properties of the neutrino).

 Astronomers seek to understand our place in the Universe, and to unravel clues about its history from light reaching us across the expanse of space.
 Our faculty take a special interest in the data-based improvement of approaches to science education, and have research expertise in the topics of stellar spectroscopy and ionized gas in spiral galaxies.
-The university observatory houses several telescopes for in-person stargazing, and our indoor planetarium provides immersive simulations of the night sky as viewed from any location and date.
+The new Dominey Observatory is home to an amazing 27" telescope, and the entire facility is fully wheelchair accessible.
+There are also several smaller telescopes for individual stargazing, and our indoor planetarium provides immersive simulations of the night sky as viewed from any location and date.

 Academic Programs

-The department offers a Bachelor of Science degree in Physics plus several options for Pre-Engineering.
-Physics and Engineering go together very well, because so much of Engineering Design is built upon the underlying foundation of Physics.
+The department offers a Bachelor of Science degree in Physics, a Minor in Astronomy, and several options for Pre-Engineering.
+Physics and Engineering go together very well, because so much of Engineering is built upon the underlying foundation of Physics.

-Pre-Engineering includes more Math (especially Calculus) than Engineering Technology does, and it leads to very different careers.
+For students considering Pre-Engineering vs. Engineering Technology, it is very important to understand the similarities and differences between these programs.
+Engineering tracks include significantly more Math (especially Calculus) than Technology tracks do, leading to very different careers.
 The Accreditation Board for Engineering and Technology (ABET) says that Engineering programs often focus on theory and conceptual design, while Technology programs usually focus on application and implementation.
 Engineers often do work involving original research and development, and many continue on to Masters or Doctoral programs in Engineering.
 Technologists are most likely to work in construction, manufacturing, product design, testing, or technical services and sales.
+Students interested in Engineering are supervised by the Department of Physics and Astronomy.
+Students interested in Technology are supervised by the Department of Engineering Technology.

-The "2+2" Pre-Engineering Tracks in Civil, Mechanical, and Electrical Engineering are four-year degrees where students transfer to an accredited Engineering Program (such as UT Tyler) after completing two years at SHSU.
+For our Pre-Engineering (2/2) tracks in Civil, Mechanical, and Electrical Engineering, students earn a single degree in Engineering.
+Students transfer to an accredited Engineering Program (such as UT Tyler) after completing two years at SHSU.

 The Bachelor of Science degree in Physical Science with Secondary Certification is available to students seeking careers in secondary education.